beumsk/rpg/README.md

 ## Todo

+- info in fight menu hover
+- review attack names to be clearer?
+- add shop on map
+  - add dojo to manage new moves and improving moves? (with dojo coins)
+  - give elemental move starting a new world?
+- improve fights: better ai, attack range, elemental str&def?,
+- improve maps: add things on those: npc, quests,

+- review map? => show all enemies there is to fight on a certain map => once cleared, show door
+- => create paths on map? at least some decoration.

 - test difficulty of game & add difficulty option?
 - graphics: colors, animations, transitions, backgrounds

+  - visuals on transitions (new world)
+  - attacks: in fights and menus ?
+  - items & stuff in menus ?

 - ask player name?
 - tutorial map??